pawelpuszka/ComputerStoreDatabase/README.md

 ### Prerequisites

+1. To download `SQL Developer` You need a free `Oracle Account`.
+You can create one [here](https://profile.oracle.com/myprofile/account/create-account.jspx).
-1. `SQL Developer` is an Oracle's cross-platform client application designed for working with databases.
+2. `SQL Developer` is an Oracle's cross-platform client application designed for working with databases.
 You can download it [here](https://www.oracle.com/database/sqldeveloper/technologies/download/) from Oracle's website.
 It's important to work with tool which can present basic graphical table schema of database.
 You can use Oracle's text-based SQLPlus but I don't recommend it for the reason above.
 There are many other IDEs such as Toad, PL/SQL Developer or DataGrip but if You want to use it You will have to find out how to connect with Oracle's Autonomous Database on your own.

-2. Download client [credentials](https://github.com/pawelpuszka/ComputerStoreDatabase/raw/1945b178d4db6869da4a47aee575008dfa539a0f/credentials/Wallet.zip).
+3. Download client [credentials](https://github.com/pawelpuszka/ComputerStoreDatabase/raw/1945b178d4db6869da4a47aee575008dfa539a0f/credentials/Wallet.zip).
 It's needed to authorize your client application.
 This file Wallet.zip is authenticated with password *passwd123*.
 It is needed for certain client applications but not for SQL Developer.

 ### Installing SQL Developer on Windows